Aa-Aanegola/Concurrency-in-C/q2/README.md

 	int has_vaccines;
 	int pharma_id;
 	pthread_mutex_t lock;
+	int stud_left;
+	int vaccinating;
 }vaccination;
 ```
 This structure is for vaccination zones.
 It stores the id of the zone, the number of vaccines it currently has, a flag to indicate whether it has received vaccines or not, the id of the company it got its vaccines from and a mutex lock used to ensure that no more than one company sends vaccines to each zone.
+It also stores a variable to track how many students are yet to receive the vaccine, a flag to indicate whether the zone is in its vaccinating phase or not.

 ```
 typedef struct students